 Instead, be prepared by having a suture kit.

-Unfortunately, there aren’t many good suture kits available for everyday people who simply want to be prepared.
+Unfortunately, there aren’t many suitable suture kits available for everyday people who simply want to be prepared.
 Here are the only two I’d recommend as well as how to build your own.

 Don’t Forget about Suture Alternatives

-Unless you are completely confident in your ability to suture a wound and can ensure that everything is sterile, stitching a wound might just cause more harm than good.
+Unless you are entirely confident in your ability to suture a wound and can ensure that everything is sterile, stitching a wound might cause more harm than good.

 Instead, consider using a suture alternative – such as wound closure strips.